Are you preparing for a painting project but not sure whether to use Behr or Benjamin Moore?

 Behr is sold exclusively at Home Depot (in-store or on HomeDepot.com).
 That partnership has been in place since the 1970s.

-Benjamin Moore paint is sold at Benjamin Moore stores, ACE Hardware (and AceHardware.com), and select independent hardware stores.
+Benjamin Moore paint is sold at ACE Hardware (and AceHardware.com) and thousands of independent hardware stores.

 Use the store locators from Behr and Benjamin Moore to find the closest Home Depot or Benjamin Moore retailer.